-12000

 The turn of the 21st century: challenges and audacity

-In terms of architecture, major names have responded to calls for projects, integrating monumental buildings into a city in the throes of renewal.
-Work has never stopped: the Øresund bridge to Malmö in Sweden, the pedestrianization of City Hall Square, the transformation of industrial buildings and warehouses into housing.
+In terms of architecture, major names have responded to calls for projects, integrating monumental buildings into a city in the throes of redevelopment.
+Work has been relentless: the Øresund bridge to Malmö in Sweden, the pedestrianization of City Hall Square, the transformation of industrial buildings and warehouses into housing.
 The former port areas have become Copenhagen's showcase, a city open to the future.
 To the west, the Navy has vacated its land on the island of Christianshavn, an area invested with culture and knowledge.
 Its jewel, the opera house designed by architect Henning Larsen, was inaugurated in 2005.
 Another achievement is the Black Diamond, a vast dark granite building, an extension of the Royal Library, which rivals the concert hall designed by Jean Nouvel.
 The opening of metro lines facilitates urban travel in a capital that defends its commitment to ecology: in 2014, it was designated "European Green Capital" by the European Commission.

 But today, Copenhagen is expanding at a dizzying pace, perhaps too much so.
 In January 2022, a controversy arose around the construction of Lynetteholm, a 2.8 km2 artificial island with 35,000 housing units planned for completion in 2070!